ruby/setup-ruby/README.md

 ### Bundler

-By default, if there is a `Gemfile.lock` file (or `$BUNDLE_GEMFILE.lock` or `gems.locked`) with a `BUNDLED WITH` section, the latest version of Bundler with the same major version will be installed.
+By default, if there is a `Gemfile.lock` file (or `$BUNDLE_GEMFILE.lock` or `gems.locked`) with a `BUNDLED WITH` section, that version of Bundler will be installed and used.
 Otherwise, the latest compatible Bundler version is installed (Bundler 2 on Ruby >= 2.4, Bundler 1 on Ruby < 2.4).

-This behavior can be customized, see [action.yml](action.yml) for details about the `bundler` input.
+This behavior can be customized, see [action.yml](action.yml) for more details about the `bundler` input.

 ### Caching `bundle install` automatically